gladkhumalo/gladkhumalo/README.md

 ## 🚀 About Me

-I'm an IT professional passionate about building 'stuff' in the **cloud, networking, and cybersecurity**.
+I'm an IT professional passionate about building scalable solutions in the **cloud, networking, and cybersecurity**.

 This portfolio serves as a platform for developing robust systems, analyzing behaviors, fortifying environments, and distilling complexity into actionable insights.
 It embodies my approach to security: methodical, systematic, and oriented toward sustainable, long-term outcomes.